 Younger people, families and those new to the Church are particularly encouraged to attend this.
 The format follows the regular pattern of worship but particular emphasis is placed on appropriate hymns, songs and other music and the screen is often used.
 The address is normally aimed at younger people who are encouraged to take part by reading lessons, leading intercessions and performing small pieces of music.

 Immediately following the 10:15 service on most Sundays in the Holy Redeemer Chapel

 Anyone who has a problem they would like to share and be prayed for, or a happy event to give thanks for, can speak in total confidence to one of our small prayer team who will listen and pray with you.
-This can also take the form of a 'laying on of hands' as an outward sign of God's blessing, if you would like and feel comfortable with that.
+This can also take the form of a 'laying on of hands' as an outward sign of God's blessing. if you would feel comfortable with that, please speak to the vicar or Michael Miller or one of the wardens.
 We place before God, the hope of any healing or a solution to a problem.

 Time for God